ashik112/instagram-clone/README.md

 2. Proper error messages on api response.
 3. Global error handling on react app.
 4. Infinite scrolling on comments and posts.
-5. Home Page
+5. Home Page with Posts
-6. User registration and other expected functionalities on frontend app.
+6. User registration, like, follow, comment and other expected functionalities on frontend app.
 7. Unit testing
 8. Database migration
 8. And many more...